wincus/pelican-blog/content/unattended-upgrades.md

 merge in the configuration file is needed, for example.
 Some upgrades require the server to reboot itself, in order to apply the changes.
 How to deal with it?

 The Solution
 ------------
 Here is an simplified puppet manifest that will:

- - install the unattended-upgrades package (only debian based distros, I think)
+ - install the unattended-upgrades package (only debian based distros)
  - expose 3 hiera variables:
      - auto-reboot: the server will reboot itself if needed
      - auto-upgrade: the server will upgrade itself if needed
      - auto-update: the server will apt-get update daily

- - configure the package using templates
+ - configure the package using hiera based templates

 ```
 class base_packages::unattendedupgrades {